What is a cover letter?

 - Your notable accomplishments: if you have relevant work experience, highlight one or two of your most important achievements to show that you’re qualified

-Here’s an example of an opening paragraph that includes all of the important details:
+Here’s an example of an opening paragraph that includes all the important details:

 4. Explain why you’re qualified for the job

-Once you’ve finished writing the first paragraph of your cover letter, it’s time to show employers why you’re worth their time.
+Once you’ve finished writing the first paragraph of your cover letter, it’s time to show employers why you deserve an interview.

-Your second and third paragraphs should provide a compelling case for why you’re the most qualified person for the job by highlighting your relevant experience, skills, and educational qualifications.
+Your second and third paragraphs (and an optional bulleted list to break up the text) should provide a compelling case for why you’re the most qualified person for the job by highlighting your relevant experience, skills, and/or educational qualifications.

-Here are some details you can mention in your body paragraphs to show that you’re worth the employer’s consideration:
+Here are some details you can discuss in your body paragraphs to show that the employer should consider hiring you:

-- Achievements: whether you exceeded your sales goals at work or finished a major project at university, use your cover letter to highlight your accomplishments.
+- Achievements: If you exceeded your sales goals at work or finished a major project at university, highlight your accomplishments in your cover letter.

-- Awards: if you received an award at school, university, or work, you should mention it.
+- Awards: Mention any awards you received at school, university, or work.

 However, any accomplishments on your cover letter should be directly relevant to the job you want or demonstrate transferable skills that would be useful for the position.